openmost/datalayer/readme.txt

 = Authenticated user `dataLayer` structure =

-The `user` object is automatically added to all pages that have pagination.
+The `user` object is automatically added to all page when user is logged in.

 User hashed data with SHA256 is very useful for GDPR consent with Google Ads services and user provided data.